tarantool/cartridge-cli/doc/commands/pack/rpm-deb.rst

 You can add Bash scripts that will run before and after the installation of your RPM/DEB package.
 This might be useful, for example, if you want to set up symlinks.
-Place these files in your application root directory:
+Place these files in your application root directory.

 ``preinst.sh`` is the default name of the pre-install script.
 ``postinst.sh`` is the default name of the post-install script.

-To specify other names, use ``cartridge pack`` with the ``--preinst`` and ``--postinst`` flags correspondingly.
+To specify different names, use ``cartridge pack`` with the ``--preinst`` and ``--postinst`` flags correspondingly.

 Provide absolute paths to executables in the pre- and post-install scripts,